kah334/3DSedimentAccumulation/README.md

 # 3DSedimentAccumulation
 3-D printing files for sediment accumulation device designed in collaboration with EP Oceanographic, LLC.

-More information on this design can be found in the following paper: CITATION
+More information on this design can be found in the following paper:
+Haviland, K., Howarth, R.W., Hayn, M., & Giblin, A.E.
+(2024).
+Characterizing spatial and temporal trends in net sediment accumulation in seagrass meadows.
+Estuaries & Coasts. https://doi.org/10.1007/s12237-024-01365-4

 Design created using Solidworks